 - Your employer can qualify for self-insurance and your employer will handle your paperwork and payment.
 An employer can qualify for self-insurance if he or she can prove that he or she has at least $25 million in assets and administrative capacity for workers’ compensation claims.

 In most cases, your employer will have insurance through L&I. Regardless of which coverage you have, you have 1 year from the date of your injury to file your claim.
 If you are suffering from a workplace-related illness, you have 2 years from the date of your diagnosis to file.

 What Does Washington Workers’ Compensation Cover?

 To claim workers’ compensation benefits, you will need to prove that you suffered an injury on the job.
+Injuries can include things such as a brain injury, a burn injury, a spinal cord injury or something more.
 You will have to provide documentation showing that you are eligible for benefits and that the injury was workplace-related.
 Washington workers’ compensation typically covers the following benefits.